codesman/symfony-alice-fixtures/knpu/fixtures.rst

 -----------------------------------------

 To install Alice we could do it directly but instead I'm going to use an awesome bundle called `HautelookAliceBundle`_.
-Let's grab the ``composer require`` command from it's README and paste that into the terminal:
+The newest version of this bundle can't be installed in this project because it requires a newer version of symfony so lets use this command to install the version that works with this project:

 .. code-block:: bash

-    composer require hautelook/alice-bundle
+    composer require hautelook/alice-bundle:0.1.5

 This bundle is a thin layer around the Alice library, which is something that let's us load fixtures with yml files, and the same DoctrineFixturesBundle